TarekkMA/markdown_quill/README.md

 ## Limitation

+### Code Block

+language are currently not preserved

+### Image

+Currently this convertor doesn't support image alts, only image src will be retained

 ### Block attributes exclusivity

 flutter_quill block attributes have restrictions on how they can be combined.

 These block attributes are executive and cannot be combined:

 - Header
 - List
 - Code Block
 - Block Quote

 if the input markdown is:

 ```markdown
 > # Foo
 > bar